 Spices play a major role in shaping India's history and culture.
-They have been a part of trade, cuisine and rituals since centuries.
-India holds dominance over production and consumption of numerous Spices.
-One of them is Turmeric powder .
+They have been a part of trade, cuisine, and rituals since centuries.
+India holds dominance over the overproduction and consumption of numerous Spices.
+One of them is Turmeric powder.
 This blog will enlighten one about this golden spice.

 Turmeric is always used in ground form, as a bright yellow, fine powder.
-Its Warm and aromatic with bitter undertone.
+It's Warm and aromatic with a bitter undertone.
 The name derives from the Latin word “terra merita”, “meritorious earth” referring to the colour of ground turmeric which resembles a mineral pigment.
-In many languages turmeric is simply named as “yellow root”.
+In many languages, turmeric is simply named as “yellow root”.

 In Hindu religion, Turmeric powder is considered Auspicious and is used in wedding ceremonies and poojas.
 In Indian Customs, haldi (Turmeric) is applied to the bride and groom, as a symbol of blessing, to ward of bad omen, and to give them natural and raidant glow before their big day.
 It is also considered to be holy and is served as an offering to God in poojas with fruits and flowers.

 Turmeric is used as a dye for holy robes, as its unsynthesized, natural and cheap.
 Turmeric gets its bright yellow colour due to Curcumin (component of Turmeric).
 It also contains an orange-coloured Volatile oil.
 Turmeric as a dye is commonly used in Indian clothing, such as sarees and Buddhist monk robes.